MicrosoftDocs/memdocs/memdocs/intune/protect/microsoft-cloud-pki-overview.md

 ## CA configuration examples

-2-tier Cloud PKI root & issuing CA's, and bring-your-own CA's can co-exist in Intune.
-You can use the following configurations, provided as examples, to create certification authorities (CA) in Microsoft Cloud PKI:
+Two-tier Cloud PKI root & issuing CAs, and bring-your-own CAs can coexist in Intune.
+You can use the following configurations, provided as examples, to create CAs in Microsoft Cloud PKI:
 - One root CA with five issuing CAs
 - Three root CAs with one issuing CA each
-- Two root CAs with one issuing CA each, and two bring-your-own CA's
+- Two root CAs with one issuing CA each, and two bring-your-own CAs
 - Six bring-your-own CAs

 ## Known issues and limitations